Bulk enrollment for Windows devices

 Troubleshooting Windows bulk enrollment

 Provisioning is intended to be used on new Windows devices.
-Provisioning failures might require a factory reset of the device or device recovery from a boot image.
+Provisioning failures might require a wipe of the device or device recovery from a boot image.
 These examples describe some reasons for provisioning failures:

 - A provisioning package that attempts to join an Active Directory domain or Azure Active Directory tenant that does not create a local account could make the device unreachable if the domain-join process fails due to lack of network connectivity.